Disclosure: When you apply through links on our site, we may earn a referral fee from our partners. For more, see our ad disclosure and review policy.

 PAL I offers $200 to $1,000, with one to six months to repay.
 Its maximum application fee is $20.
 A PAL II lets you borrow up to $2,000 and imposes a $40 to $50 application fee.
 You have up to a year to repay the loan with no prepayment penalty.

-When you visit a credit union, you may want to ask about a credit-builder account.
-You can use a credit-builder account to establish or rebuild credit.
+If you visit a credit union, consider asking about a credit-builder account.
+It’s a useful tool for establishing or rebuilding your credit.

 With this kind of loan, the lender places the proceeds into an escrow account.
 You repay a credit builder loan in monthly installments, and the lender refunds your money after the last payment.
 Credit unions report payment activity to all three credit bureaus, which should help borrowers build credit.